 Are you a young researcher interested in writing a paper on the European Central Bank (ECB) and Economic and Monetary Union (EMU)?

-To celebrate 20 years since the euro was introduced, we will be awarding up to five Lamfalussy Fellowships – each worth €10,000 – to researchers who will be working on projects related to the architecture and performance of EMU in 2019.
+We will be awarding up to five Lamfalussy Fellowships – each worth €10,000 – to researchers who will be working on projects related to any of the below research topics in 2020.

 Lamfalussy Fellows are expected to present their papers at relevant conferences and, ultimately, to have them published in the ECB Working Papers series and in leading peer-reviewed journals.